-- 5 (c) An operator who violates or fails to comply with an order 6 to comply issued under subdivision (a) after the order's effective 7 date, as provided in subdivision (b), date or who fails to submit a 8 report or pay annual fees to the director or lead agency as required by Section 2207, shall be subject to an order by the lead agency 10 or the director imposing an administrative penalty of not more 11 than five thousand dollars (\$5,000) per day, assessed from the 12 original date of noncompliance with this chapter or chapter, 13 including Section 2207.
-2207, or from the date of the inspection 14 when the violation was identified, at the discretion of the issuer 15 of the notice of that violation.
-The penalty may be imposed 16 administratively by the lead agency or the director.
-In determining 17 the amount of the administrative penalty, the lead agency or the 18 director shall take into consideration the nature, circumstances, 19 extent, and gravity of the violation or violations, any prior history of violations, the degree of culpability, economic savings, if any, 20 21 resulting from the violation, and any other matters justice may 22 require.
-Orders setting administrative penalties shall become 23 effective upon issuance of the order assessment and payment shall 24 be made to the lead agency or the director within 30 days, unless 25 the operator petitions the legislative body of the lead agency, the 26 board, or the superior court for review as provided in Section 27 2774.2.
-An order shall be served by personal service or by certified 28 mail upon the operator.
-Penalties collected by the director shall 29 not be used for purposes other than to cover the reasonable costs 30 incurred by the director in implementing this chapter or Section 31 2207. - (d) (1) An operator who violates or fails to comply with an order to comply issued pursuant to paragraph (3) of subdivision (a) or a stipulated order to comply entered into pursuant to paragraph (2) of subdivision (a) after the order's effective date shall be removed from the list published by the department pursuant to subdivision (b) of Section 2717. - (2) If after a public hearing the board or lead agency denies an appeal by the operator pursuant to subdivision (b), the operator shall be removed 10 working days following the denial of the appeal from the list published by the department pursuant to subdivision (b) of Section 2717.

-- (3) If the operator enters into a stipulated order to comply between the operator and the lead agency or the operator and the director within 10 working days of the denial of the appeal and the stipulated order to comply is consistent with the order to comply upheld by the board or lead agency and includes a stipulated schedule for compliance, the operator shall remain on the list published by the department pursuant to subdivision (b) of Section 2717. - (4) Issuance of a notice pursuant to paragraph (1) of subdivision (a) or an order to comply or stipulated order to comply pursuant to paragraph (2) or (3) of subdivision (a) shall not disqualify an operator from eligibility for placement on the list published by the department pursuant to subdivision (b) of Section 2717.
+- (c) An operator who violates or fails to comply with an order to comply issued under subdivision (a) after the order's effective date or who fails to submit a report or pay annual fees to the director or lead agency as required by Section 2207, shall be subject to an order by the lead agency or the director imposing an administrative penalty of not more than five thousand dollars (\$5,000) per day, assessed from the original date of noncompliance with this chapter, including Section 2207, or from the date of the inspection when the violation was identified, at the discretion of the issuer of the notice of that violation.
+The penalty may be imposed administratively by the lead agency or the director.
+In determining the amount of the administrative penalty, the lead agency or the director shall take into consideration the nature, circumstances, extent, and gravity of the violation or violations, any prior history of violations, the degree of culpability, economic savings, if any, resulting from the violation, and any other matters justice may require.
+Orders setting administrative penalties shall become effective upon issuance of the assessment and payment shall be made to the lead agency or the director within 30 days, unless the operator petitions the legislative body of the lead agency, the board, or the superior court for review as provided in Section 2774.2.
+An order shall be served by personal service or by certified mail upon the operator.
+Penalties collected by the director shall not be used for purposes other than to cover the reasonable costs incurred by the director in implementing this chapter or Section 2207. - (d) (1) An operator who violates or fails to comply with an order to comply issued pursuant to paragraph (3) of subdivision (a) or a stipulated order to comply entered into pursuant to paragraph (2) of subdivision (a) after the order's effective date shall be removed from the list published by the department pursuant to subdivision (b) of Section 2717. - (2) If after a public hearing the board or lead agency denies an appeal by the operator pursuant to subparagraph (C) of paragraph (3) of subdivision (a), the operator shall be removed 10 working days following the denial of the appeal from the list published by the department pursuant to subdivision (b) of Section 2717. - (3) If the operator enters into a stipulated order to comply between the operator and the lead agency, if the lead agency issued the order, or the operator and the director, if the director issued the order, within 10 working days of the denial of the appeal and the stipulated order to comply is consistent with the order to comply upheld by the board or lead agency and includes a stipulated schedule for compliance, the operator shall remain on the list published by the department pursuant to subdivision (b) of Section 2717.